BlackWyvern/HeroBuilder/README.md

 ==============================  CREDITS  ==================================

-A large majority of the informaion in this planner relies on Aesica's database files and this project would not be possible without her foundation find her herocreator at   https://aesica.net/co/beta/herocreator.htm
+A large majority of the informaion in this planner relies on Aesica's database files and this project would not be possible without her foundation.

+find her herocreator at   https://aesica.net/co/beta/herocreator.htm

-Updated spec information comes from behemoth kings Powerhouse project you can find it here    https://woof-wolf.github.io/powerhouse/index.html
+Updated spec information comes from behemoth kings Powerhouse project

+you can find it here    https://woof-wolf.github.io/powerhouse/index.html

 ======================  CONTRIBUTORS & TESTERS ======================